-Serving chili with noodles is common in Midwestern states like Wisconsin, let me show you how to make this rich and hearty dish your whole family will love!
+Serving chili with noodles is common comfort food in Midwestern states like Wisconsin, let me show you how to make this rich and hearty dish your whole family will love!

 I love you Wisconsin, but celery has no place in chili.
 Well, I guess many would argue noodles don't have any place in chili either - and I would tend to agree.
 However, I can at least understand why some would want noodles in chili.
 So for you, and everyone in the great state of Wisconsin, I devised a chili recipe with noodles - that honestly tastes good.